-Please accept this Revised letter from the Office of Agriculture-OAG in support of ZTA 21-10 Accessory Structures-Use Standards.
-The Agricultural Advisory Committee-AAC will be meeting on Tuesday January 18, 2022, at 7:00 pm and therefore, the AAC will not be able to remit comments to the County Council on ZTA 21-10 until after the public hearing.
+Please accept this letter from the Office of Agriculture-OAG in support of ZTA 21-10 Accessory Structures-Use Standards.
+The Agricultural Advisory Committee-AAC will be meeting on Tuesday January 18, 2022 at 7:00 pm and therefore, the AAC will not be able to remit comments to the County Council on ZTA 21-10 until after the public hearing.

 The OAG acknowledges that ZTA 21-10 memorializes the current practice of the Department of Permitting Services-DPS to review and approve accessory structures on properties that are NOT farms and when the accessory structure is NOT used for an agricultural purpose.
-In Agricultural and Rural Residential zones, where the principal building on a lot is a detached house, the cumulative footprint of all accessory buildings on that lot may not exceed 50% of the footprint of the principal building.
+The DPS will review the size of Nonagricultural structures to make sure they do not exceed 50% of the footprint of the principle dwelling PLUS the cumulative footprint of all existing accessory structures.
 The OAG acknowledges that accessory structures on farms that are used for agricultural purposes are exempt from the size restriction.